dcaglar/ecommerce-platform-kotlin/docs/how-to-start.md

 - keycloak/provision-keycloak.sh
     - Provisions Keycloak (realm, role, clients), writes client secrets to keycloak/output/secrets.txt.
 - keycloak/get-token.sh
-    - Fetches a client-credentials access token and saves it to keycloak/access.token.
+    - Fetches a client-credentials access token for payment-service and saves it to keycloak/access.token.
+- keycloak/get-token-seller.sh
+    - Fetches a user token with SELLER role via Direct Access Grants (password grant) and saves it to keycloak/access-seller.token.
+- keycloak/get-token-finance.sh
+    - Fetches a client-credentials access token for finance-service with FINANCE role and saves it to keycloak/access-finance.token.
+- keycloak/get-token-merchant-api.sh
+    - Fetches a client-credentials access token for merchant API clients with SELLER_API role and saves it to keycloak/access-merchant-api-{SELLER_ID}.token.

 Name hints vs. your list
 - deploy-monitoring-stack  → deploy-monitoring-stack.sh